Highway 71 between Austin and I10 is America in all its glory. Things I saw:

 These are three paratextual areas that I would like to explore in more detail.
 Specifically, I’m interested in the current utility of and history of past attempts to use translations as a way of illuminating textual cruxes.
 Kevin Canty told a class I was in that the Danish (possibly Dutch) translator of one of his books was the only person to ever note that he switched the models of car that a character was driving.

 A footnote in the August 2002 memo attributed to John Yoo and Jay S. Bybee regarding the distinctions between cruel, inhuman, and degrading treatment and torture and promulgating the interpretation that, according to the prevailing constitutional interpretation, the President in wartime was free to ignore any statutory niceties regarding these distinctions—a footnote in this memo references Kodak Eastman v.
-Kavlin to claim that the court there found that the arbitrary imprisonment of a Kodak employee in a difficult* prison with murderers and bribe-expectant guards did not meet the definition of “torture.”** This infamous prison in El Paz is known as “El Panoptico.” *From the decision: According to Carballo, a waking nightmare followed.
+Kavlin to claim that the court there found that the arbitrary imprisonment of a Kodak employee in a difficult* prison with murderers and bribe-expectant guards did not meet the definition of “torture.

 Henry Clinton Goodwin was born at 8:40 AM on Tuesday.
 The operating room was very cold, with the vaguely futuristic air you might expect.
 I sat behind the curtain during the short procedure and detailed the various possibilities remaining in the NBA playoffs to an interested Clancy.
 The doctor called my attention to the cyanotic Henry being pulled out (these babies are surprisingly tough—Henry has the wiry strength which currently characterizes his mother and formerly characterized his father, before po’ boys and gumbo rendered him a gelatinous mass).